 - Verify all mechanical and electrical connections are secure and tight. - Verify all system wiring is correct. - Verify there is a proper system ground.
 The igniter, flame sensor, and ignition module must share a common ground with the burner.
-Nuisance shutdowns are often caused by a poor or erratic ground. - Follow the "Initial Startup" instructions in section 15 as the first step in any troubleshooting. - Verify that the system is powered and that the thermostat is calling for heat. - If the control displays an error code on the red diagnostic LED, troubleshoot per Section 11.2 Alarm Messages Diagnostic Codes. - The LED will flash on for 1/10 second, then off for 2/5 second during a fault condition.
+Nuisance shutdowns are often caused by a poor or erratic ground. - Follow the "Initial Startup" instructions in section 15 as the first step in any troubleshooting. - Verify that the system is powered and that the EOS control is calling for heat. - If the PIM module has an error code (blinking red LED), troubleshoot per Section 11.2 Alarm Messages Diagnostic Codes.

+The LED will flash on for 1/10 second, then off for 2/5 second during a fault condition.
 The pause between fault codes is 8 seconds.